edgedb/easy-edgedb/chapter12/index.md

 So now let's overload the `fight()` function.
 Right now it only works for one `Person` vs. another `Person`, but in the book all the characters get together to try to defeat Dracula.
 We'll need to overload the function so that more than one character can work together to fight.

+(Note: the array_join function in the signature joins an array of strings into a single string)

 ```sdl
 function fight(people_names: array<str>, opponent: Person) -> str
   using (